Python module¶

 x = IXBRL(io.StringIO(content))

-Get the contexts and units used in the data
+Get the contexts and units used in the data¶

 These are held in the object.
 The contexts are stored as a dictionary with the context

-id as the key, and a ixbrlContext
+id as the key, and a ixbrlContext object as the value.

 print(x.contexts)